-- to Senate Bill 360.
-This study will address the development of a comprehensive transportation system that provides a variety of multimodal alternatives including: - A. Extensive sidewalks and bike lanes that connect the downtown area to surrounding activity centers, intermodal hubs, and neighborhoods. - B. Interconnected urban trail that links to the Sarasota County Regional Trail System. - C. Transit routes and stations that are coordinated through the Sarasota County Area Transit (SCAT) system. - Mixed-use infill and redevelopment strategies that include residential, commercial, recreational, and civic components. - Policy 2.5 Thoroughfare System.
+- F. Requests for development orders on deficient roadways (those operating below LOS "C" shall be reviewed to ensure that approval will not be issued which would degrade the existing LOS on these roadways. - Policy 2.2 Funding Transportation Improvements.
+In instances where roadways have been identified as necessary to maintain adopted level of service standards, no new development may take place until the necessary funding has been programmed through the adopted CIP, private financing, or independent special-purpose units of government including Community Development District programs. - Policy 2.3 Concurrency Management System.
+Utilize the concurrency management system regulations for all required development orders. - Policy 2.4 Transportation Concurrency Planning Areas Study.
+By 2012, the City of Venice will define strategies to implement the Transportation Concurrency Exception Area Transportation Concurrency Exception Area as it relates to Senate Bill 360.
+This study will address the development of a comprehensive transportation system that provides a variety of multimodal alternatives including: - E. Extensive sidewalks and bike lanes that connect the downtown area to surrounding activity centers, intermodal hubs, and neighborhoods. - F. Interconnected urban trail that links to the Sarasota County Regional Trail System. - G. Transit routes and stations that are coordinated through the Sarasota County Area Transit (SCAT) system. - Mixed-use infill and redevelopment strategies that include residential, commercial, recreational, and civic components. - Policy 2.5 Thoroughfare System.
 Utilize the site and development process to implement the City of Venice's Future Traffic Circulation Plan and associated transportation system features.
 See Map TRANS-1 through Map TRANS-10.

-- Objective 3 Transportation System Operations.
-Ensure that the transportation system addresses the community's development needs, service standards, and financial capabilities. - Policy 3.1 Access Management Strategies.
-Utilize Access Management Strategies to improve the City's transportation system that includes: - A. Coordination of public works projects (i.e. road improvements with streetscape, stormwater, and utility enhancements). - B. Implementation of traffic management systems. - C. Utilization of Safe Street practices in the siting and design of roadways. - Policy 3.2 Transportation Monitoring.
+Objective 3 Transportation System Operations.
+Ensure that the transportation system addresses the community's development needs, service standards, and financial capabilities.

+- Policy 3.1 Access Management Strategies.
+Utilize Access Management Strategies to improve the City's transportation system that includes: - D. Coordination of public works projects (i.e. road improvements with streetscape, stormwater, and utility enhancements). - E. Implementation of traffic management systems. - F. Utilization of Safe Street practices in the siting and design of roadways. - Policy 3.2 Transportation Monitoring.
 The City will maintain an updated inventory of transportation needs.
-Such efforts should be coordinated with the Sarasota-Manatee Metropolitan Planning Organization 2030 Long Range Transportation Plan (LRTP) and should include the following information: - A. Thoroughfare System Map. - B. Map TRANS-1, Future Traffic Circulation Plan. - C. Traffic counts. - D. Existing Road Classification, Travel Lane, and LOS Maps. - E. Major Traffic Generators Map. - F. Traffic Volumes Map. - G. Traffic crash data. - H. Problem Intersections and Travel Corridors Maps. - Policy 3.3 Alternate North-South Transportation Connectors.
+Such efforts should be coordinated with the Sarasota-Manatee Metropolitan Planning Organization 2030 Long Range Transportation Plan (LRTP) and should include the following information: - I. Thoroughfare System Map. - J. Map TRANS-1, Future Traffic Circulation Plan. - K. Traffic counts. - L. Existing Road Classification, Travel Lane, and LOS Maps. - M. Major Traffic Generators Map. - N. Traffic Volumes Map. - O. Traffic crash data. - P. Problem Intersections and Travel Corridors Maps. - Policy 3.3 Alternate North-South Transportation Connectors.
 Coordinate with Sarasota County and the MPO on the planning of alternate north-south connector routes.
-Including: - A. Honore Boulevard extension/connection to Pinebrook Road. - B. Alternative road east of I-75. - Policy 3.4 Roadway Improvement Schedules.
+Including: - C. Honore Boulevard extension/connection to Pinebrook Road. - D. Alternative road east of I-75. - Policy 3.4 Roadway Improvement Schedules.
 The City shall require identification of new and improved roadways to be included on Map TRANS-1, Future Traffic Circulation.
-Map TRANS-1, Future Traffic Circulation Plan shall be updated annually as part of the updates to the Capital Improvement Schedule (CIS) that will list publicly and privately planned roadways. - A. Improvements that appear in the first 3 years of the 5-year capital improvements schedule are funded by committed funding sources. - B. Improvements that appear in year 4 and 5 of the 5-year capital improvements schedule are funded by planned funding sources.
+Map TRANS-1, Future Traffic Circulation Plan shall be updated annually as part of the updates to the Capital Improvement Schedule (CIS) that will list publicly and privately planned roadways. - C. Improvements that appear in the first 3 years of the 5-year capital improvements schedule are funded by committed funding sources. - D. Improvements that appear in year 4 and 5 of the 5-year capital improvements schedule are funded by planned funding sources.